vahidbas/ssmkit/doc/global/tutorial01.md

 <center>Vahid Bastani</center>
 Introduction
 --------------------
-In this tutorial we show how `ssmpack` can be used for simulating and state estimation (tracking) of a constant velocity inertial model.
+In this tutorial we show how `ssmkit` can be used for simulating and state estimation (tracking) of a constant velocity inertial model.
 This is a classical application in the state space models.
 The tutorial is written for basic and advanced users.
 The code for this tutorial can be found in `/example/tutorial_constant_velocity.cpp`.